mvann/libft/README.md

-# Libft
+# libft
-Repository for the Libft project at 42
+Repository for the libft project at 42